IGitGotIt/OTLogs/README.md

 Sometimes you want something extra like:
 1. Real time logs which would filter out only sdp fields/value or say a `particular` sdp field or value and compare those fields to a saved instance of the previous session which you just disconnected from your app.
-2. You want to have emoji demaracations in the log to browse them easily.
+2. You want to have emoji demarcations in the console log to browse them easily.
 3. You want to have a lifecycle flow in your logs - say a peer connection start to finish.
 The current logs will give you this information but you don't know what to look for.
-You can also filter by streamID.
+Then later on you want to filter by streamID.
-4. You want to do a regex serach
+4. You want to do a regex search.
 5. You want to add the videoSentBytes or want a list of values in a csv format, for a particular stream.
-6. You want the logs to be sent to a server.
+6. You want the logs to be sent to a server on a failure.

 and so on....